gix/event-trace-kit/README.md

    Generates ETW binary templates and message tables to be embedded in provider executables as well es C++ logging code.
 Functions as a modern alternative to [Message Compiler (mc.exe)](https://docs.microsoft.com/en-us/windows/desktop/WES/message-compiler--mc-exe-).
-- `EventManifestCompiler.Build.Tasks`: Nuget package to integrates the manifest compiler into C++ MSBuild projects.
+- `EventManifestCompiler.Build.Tasks`: Nuget package that integrates the manifest compiler into C++ MSBuild projects.